isotopp/isotopp.github.io/_posts/2021-01-05-using-python-to-bash.md

 `sys` is the meta about your Python environment.
 It offers you detailed introspection about the version, the base operating system platform, and many other things that relate to your runtime environment.

-`os` is the access to the operating system, allowing you to manipulate files and many other base operating system abstractions. `pathlib` is a higher level convenience interface built on top of that, which overloads the `/` operator and allows you to manipulate operating system path names in a portable way.
+`os` is the access to the operating system, allowing you to manipulate files and many other base operating system abstractions

+`pathlib` is a higher level convenience interface built on top of that, which overloads the `/` operator and allows you to manipulate operating system path names in a portable way.
 It offers functions to parse pathnames, is `os.stat()` aware and has `basename()` and `dirname()` functionality, plus globbing.

 Path can completely replace os-like file access, and there is a handy table at the end of the manpage.

-## shutil
+### shutil

 Basic shell file operations can be handled with [`shutil`](https://docs.python.org/3/library/shutil.html).